 The frequency and schedules of buses vary however so you might be waiting a while to hop on one.

 The easiest way is to either rent a car or book a tour to explore the island.

-Like what you reading?
-Pin the image below for later.
+Like this post?
+Pin the image below now.